parallelchain-io/parallelchain-docs/docs/getting_started/transfer.md

     --amount <AMOUNT_TO_TRANSFER>
     ```

-A file with the name `tx.json` will be saved in the current directory.
-If you want to store the transaction file in your preferred location, you need to provide the `destination` flag and specify the path with your preferred file name and JSON extension.
+A file with the name `tx.json` will be saved in the current directory if the `destination` flag is not specified.
+If you want to store the transaction file in your preferred location, specify the path with your preferred file name and JSON extension under the `destination` flag.

 Please note that `max-base-fee-per-gas` had to be at least 8.